Does My Business Insurance Include Cyber Liability Protection?

 Does My Business Insurance Cover Cyber Liability?

-Well, it depends.
-As businesses today rely on technology like computers for more and more daily tasks, certain insurance companies are starting to include cyber liability coverage in their business policies.
-However, as far as standard business insurance goes, typically cyber liability coverage is still an optional add-on.
-If you’re unsure of whether your policy covers cyber liability or not, your independent insurance agent can find out for you.
+The answer depends on your specific policy.
+As businesses today rely on technology like computers for more daily tasks, certain insurance companies are starting to include cyber liability coverage in their business policies.
+However, as far as standard business insurance goes, typically, cyber liability coverage is still an optional add-on.

 What Is Cyber Liability Insurance?